dtonhofer/prolog_notes/swipl_notes/about_exceptions/problems_with_the_iso_standard_exception_terms.md

 ## Missing possibilities.

-The ISO-Standard is missing entries for a "can't happen",  "illegal state reached" or "assertion violated".
-This is just to be expected, no specification can hope to be complete & precise in an open problem domain like a programming language.
+The ISO-Standard is missing entries for a "can't happen",  "illegal state reached", "assertion violated", "disallowed switch statement case".
+This is just to be expected, no specification can hope to be complete and precise in an open problem domain like a programming language.

 In SWI-Prolog, some non-ISO exceptions may be encountered.